rmtec/modeswitcher/README.md

 ## Getting Started <a name="start"></a>

 ### Requirements
-* Installed Windows or Linux: e.g, Windows 10 or [Debian Buster](https://www.debian.org/releases/buster/debian-installer) (Mac OS may work, but was not tested)
+* Installed Windows or Linux: e.g., Windows 10 or [Debian Buster](https://www.debian.org/releases/buster/debian-installer) (Mac OS may work, but was not tested)
-* Installed [Java](https://java.com), at least 11.0.1 or newer, to run the Framework: `sudo apt install default-jdk`
+* Installed [Java](https://java.com), at least 11.0.1 or newer, to run the framework: `sudo apt install default-jdk`

 ### Download and Execute the Mode Switching Framework
-To use the Mode Switching Framework please download the executeable Java jar-file [WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar](https://github.com/rmtec/modeswitcher/blob/main/WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar) and execute the following command to start it:
+To use the Mode Switching Framework please download the executable Java jar-file [WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar](https://github.com/rmtec/modeswitcher/blob/main/WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar) and execute the following command to start it:

 `java -jar -Dexec.classpathScope=system WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

-Based on your automatically detected operating system you can simulate and execute mode switches.
-After the System Configuration is generated from the MDSL-Defintion (see [Details](https://github.com/rmtec/modeswitcher/tree/main/org.xtext.mdsl)) the system is initialized.
+You can simulate and execute mode switches based on your automatically detected operating system.
+After the System Configuration is generated from the MDSL-Defintion (see [Details](https://github.com/rmtec/modeswitcher/tree/main/org.xtext.mdsl)), the system is initialized.

 ```
 ############################################################################